velvet cushions uk

 Finally, if the spill is more extensive then, as stated on our care labels, we recommend our covers are dry clean only to maintain the best appearance of the pile.

-In conclusion, if you follow these simple steps to looking after your Luxe 39 velvet cushions then they will last you for years and years.
+In conclusion, if you follow these simple steps to looking after your velvet cushions and covers then they will last you for years and years.
 We actually think they get better over time!

 velvet cushions UK